 How to import a table from PDF into Excel

-To illustrate these steps, Table 10 from the European Economy Statistical Annex is used.
+We will use Table 10 from the European Economy Statistical Annex.
 This shows economic growth rates for all 27 EU countries plus the USA and Japan (see site 8 in our links to free economic data)

 Step 1: Open the relevant PDF file and select and copy table